 Even from 93 million miles away it looks enormous and ominous.
 It feels too close, and at the same time, you yearn for it to come closer.

 Even as a twenty-first-century person with a working understanding of what I was looking at, the sight of the totality knocked the breath from my lungs and paralyzed me with pure, unbridled awe.
-I now fully and completely understand how ancient cultures could look at these things and, collectively, as a society, shit the bed and make up a bunch of new rules to keep the gods happy.
+I now fully and completely understand how ancient cultures could look at these things and, collectively, as a society, crap the bed and make up a bunch of new rules to keep the gods happy.

 I don’t know how long I stared at it before I started taking pictures.